andre-hctulc/extensionrunner/README.md

 **This package is currently under development**

-Clone or fork the GitHub repo for now: [extensionrunner](https://github.com/andre-hctulc/extensionrunner)

 _extensionrunner_ uses CDNs (jsdelivr, githack, unpkg), to power external extensions safely in your App via Web Workers and IFrames directly from GitHub or npm.